 After reading the blog post “Mutation Testing oder wie gut sind meine Tests wirklich?”
 I realised that my approach for identifying missing test cases (and measuring the quality of our tests) can be named as manual mutation testing.

 It has been a while since I started thinking about publishing my own blog where I can write about all the software engineering stuff I come across while reading, learning and practicing.
 When working as a software engineer you gain new experience every singe day.
-Here I will share some of my learned lessons.
-I hope this will help me to reflect about what I have learned any maybe there is anyone out there finding it interesting.
+Here I will share some of my lessons learned.
+I hope this will help me to reflect about what I have learned and maybe there is anyone out there finding it interesting.